 Omaha, NE – 250 miles (3hrs 30)

 Staying it a yurt is definitely what I would call glamping…it’s like camping but I step up because you have electricity, real beds and you don’t have to set anything up or take it down.
-If the yurts are still a little too much like ‘roughing’ it and you are looking for a more luxurious glamping in Iowa option, look no further that Red Cedar Lodge, just down the road in Charles City!
+If the yurts are still a little too much like ‘roughing’ it and you are looking for a more luxurious glamping in Iowa option, look no further that Red Cedar Lodge, just down the road from Clear Lake in Charles City!